-Strengthening human rights protections is a key focus area given that people with a lived experience in mental illness and problematic alcohol and other drug use are more likely than other Queenslanders to have their human rights violated through:
+Stronger human rights protections are vital, as people with a lived experience of mental illness and problematic alcohol and other drug use are more likely than other Queenslanders to have their human rights violated through:

 - the use of seclusion and restraint

 - the loss of personal and parental rights.

 In 2015–16, the Queensland Parliament Legal Affairs and Safety Committee held a Human Rights Inquiry into whether Queensland should have a Human Rights Act.
 The transcript of proceedings includes statements by the then Queensland Mental Health Commissioner who attended the hearings.

 The Parliamentary Committee tabled its report Inquiry into a possible Human Rights Act for Queensland on 30 June 2016.

 The Commission’s provided a submission to the Parliamentary Committee, A Human Rights Act for Queensland after initially developing a Background Paper on A Human Rights Act for Queensland that canvassed the views of people with lived experience and the implications and opportunities for a Human Rights Act.